 Lambeth Fringe Festival Logo

-The Lambeth Fringe is a performing arts festival taking place at The Bread & Roses Theatre and other venues across Lambeth.
+The Lambeth Fringe is a performing arts festival taking place accross Lambeth.

 Over four weeks The Lambeth Fringe hosts productions including theatre, comedy, cabaret, musicals, family shows and more.